StumpWM

 (I figure that if I created and deleted workspaces for specific tasks as I need them, in the general case I would either have to check their numbers before switching to them, or else assign them names so I can switch to them that way.
 But naming things is hard and I hate stupid names.
 So this approach seems just plain slow and prohibitively taxing on my precious cognitive resources...
 Though I haven't actually tried it, so what do I know.)

-So I just have 4 permanent workspaces (imported from my pre-StumpWM days) that are set up in my .stumpwmrc
+So I just have 3 permanent workspaces that are set up in my .stumpwmrc

 file: